Staying safe in Fiji

 Fiji is a beautiful tropical island country, with over 330 islands in the archipelago.
 Travelers flock to this holiday destination to enjoy its beautiful beaches, friendly locals and relaxing atmosphere.
 Although Fiji is a well-established tourist destination, there are still some risks and dangers to watch out for.

 The very features that are responsible for much of Fiji’s beauty also pose potential risks.
 Like many tropical destinations, the rainy season spans the summer months, from November to April, when humidity and temperatures are high.
 During this time torrential downpours and cyclones occur and flooding is common.
 There are also three volcanoes over Fiji’s islands, but all are dormant.

 If you are in Fiji and a natural disaster occurs, your accommodation provider should have information about the procedures in place to deal with such an event.
 We recommend keeping up-to-date with local weather warnings or advisories before and during your trip.

 Always check the government’s international travel advisory before booking any travel plans.
-Once you’ve booked your flights or accommodation, buy travel insurance.
-It doesn’t cost you any extra to buy in advance of your travel date, but it does mean we can look after you for longer.
+Once you’ve booked your flights or accommodation, buy travel insurance so that you’re covered if the unexpected happens before you depart.
 For example, if a tropical cyclone results in your travel being cancelled before you set off, we may be able to refund any costs that your service providers can’t.

 Animals and insects

 There are some incredible creatures to be found in Fiji, with over 55 bird species living in its forests, over half of which are native to Fiji.
 Fruit bats are the only mammals native to Fiji and you’ll often see them flying or hanging in trees at night.
 Iguanas are also native to Fiji, so keep your eyes peeled if you want to spot one.